I am done

 What disappoints me is that the arguments are weak.

 In Isaac Asimov’s Foundation, one story describes some characters using a fictional algorithm that filters diplomatic speak and reduces it to concrete information.
 It removes the flowery double speak and outputs the actual useful content, information that can be acted upon.
 In the story one ambassador’s lengthy comments reduced to no content whatsoever, many many words but no information.
-We might say something similar about a certain American politician today.

 Here I have to acknowledge something.
 Let’s call it a confession.
 Even today when I read a new article or hear a new argument there is some part of me that hopes the argument will make sense, that it will be valid and that my metaphysics will be, if not overturned, at least challenged.
 My emotional reaction is one of deep disappointment.
-I do not mean to say that I want to be wrong, but maybe there is some lingering shame at having been gullible enough to believe the apologists in the past.
+I do not mean to say that I want to be wrong, but maybe there is some lingering shame at having been gullible enough to believe the apologist arguments in the past.
 If their arguments were at least sound, then I might have an excuse for having stayed as long as I did.